Reinforce Lifelong Interaction Value of User-Author Pairs for Large-Scale Recommendation Systems: Introduction

 \section{Introduction}

-The recommendation system (RS) aims to explore users' interested content, while helping content authors reach potential target users to accumulate fans and obtain profits \cite{zangerle2022evaluating,jesse2021digital,afsar2022reinforcement}.
-By promoting repeated interactions from both users and authors, RS helps build a more active ecosystem, leading to increased platform traffic and commercial returns \cite{azaria2013movie, dias2008value, lu2014show, ras2017user, jannach2017price, jannach2019measuring, jannach2020escaping}.
+The recommendation system (RS) aims to help users discover content aligned with their interests, while simultaneously enabling content authors to reach their target audiences, thereby facilitating fan accumulation and revenue generation \cite{zangerle2022evaluating,jesse2021digital,afsar2022reinforcement}.
+By fostering repeated, mutually beneficial interactions between users and authors, RS plays a pivotal role in cultivating vibrant platform ecosystems, ultimately driving increased user engagement, traffic, and commercial returns \cite{azaria2013movie, dias2008value, lu2014show, ras2017user, jannach2017price, jannach2019measuring, jannach2020escaping}.

-In the current field of RS, some research focuses on improving the accuracy of user immediate feedback prediction \cite{linden2003amazon, he2014practical, covington2016deep, zhou2018deep, gu2020hierarchical}, i.e. click-through rate (CTR), at each request by deep neural network (DNN) model, as shown in Fig. \ref{image1}.
-Other studies concentrate on optimizing long-term engagement from \textbf{the user's perspective} \cite{zhang2022multi, xue2023prefrec, chen2021values, wang2022surrogate, cai2023reinforcing, zheng2018drn, zou2019reinforcement, wang2021learning}.
-Specifically, they utilize reinforcement learning (RL) to dynamically optimize session-level long-term cumulative rewards \cite{sutton2018reinforcement, van2016deep, fujimoto2021minimalist}.
-However, the aforementioned research ignores the recommendation impact on authors and \textbf{the Lifelong Interaction Value (LIV) of user-author (UA) pairs}.
-Therefore, it is impossible to characterize the progressive changes of the lifelong UA relationship, which is essential for improving the stickiness (retention) of UA pairs and the prosperity of social community in short-video platforms.

-Furthermore, we observe that the lifelong UA interactions have strong connection with the ultimate platform revenue.
-As shown in Fig. \ref{fig:sub1}, the count of UA pairs with both follow and frequent gift ("deep") relationship is positively correlated with the total revenue value.
-On the other hand, as users continue to interact with the authors with "deep" relationship, its conversion rate will increase, as shown in Fig. \ref{fig:sub2}.
-Hence, it provides insights to improve the platform profits by modeling the LIV of UA pairs.